 Regardless of people’s digital transformation journeys, the goal remains the same – to harness new technology to add value to each customer interaction and keep up with a fast-paced, mobile-first culture that expects seamless, secure interactions.
 The difference between who will succeed, and who will fail, is all about making sure you’re a truly digital business.
 Let’s say, for example, you want to launch an app, when you’re in the process of developing it, is your goal to make your workforce more mobile, which is a tech-savvy thing to do, or is it to help simplify a customers journey?
 This latter option makes you a truly digital business, one that has customer centricity at its heart.

-Digital Transformation Examples: How Fast Food Got Faster
+Successful Transformation Examples: How Fast Food Got Faster

 When the first McDonald’s outlet popped up in America in Illinois in 1955, the world thought we had reached the pinnacle of fast-food supply chains.
 Over 60 years later and the way food is delivered has radically altered – as we’ll explain, this is a fantastic example of digital transformation.
 This example centres around one word – convenience.
 If businesses, particularly those in the food industry, can offer convenience, the market will likely pay far, far more for their service.
 This is because they are selling time, more specifically the act of saving time, as well as the food they make.